linlixa/demo/README.md

 # demo
-only learn git operation，for study git code
+only learn git operation，for study git code.
+This is my first project.